nborromeo/Performance-Diagnostics-Tools/README.md

 - **Invalidation Details** — type, frame, time, mode, and dirty flags
 - **Canvas** — Canvas name and render mode
 - **Components** — all components on the GameObject at capture time
 - **Call-site Stack Trace** — the full managed call stack from the moment the element was queued for rebuild.
-Use **Copy to Clipboard** to paste it into an editor or bug report.
+Stack frames that resolve to a source file are rendered as clickable links — clicking opens the file at the correct line in your script editor.
+When multiple unique call stacks produced the same invalidation (folded rows), use the **◀ ▶** arrows to page through each distinct trace.
+Use **Copy to Clipboard** to paste the current trace into an editor or bug report.

 ### Common findings

 - A stack trace showing `Graphic.SetVerticesDirty` or `Graphic.SetMaterialDirty` called from an `Update` or animation callback every frame means a graphic is being dirtied continuously — the most common cause of constant rebuilds.
 - Layout invalidations triggered by `LayoutRebuilder.MarkLayoutForRebuild` on stable objects usually point to a script calling `SetActive`, changing a `RectTransform`, or modifying layout component properties unnecessarily.
 - If many objects share the same stack trace, fix it once at the call site to eliminate all of them.
+- **CR entries with a high Count** indicate a CanvasRenderer property (color, mesh, etc.) being set every frame from script.
+These bypass the managed rebuild path and won't appear as Layout or Graphic entries, making them easy to miss without this tool.
+- **Multiple unique traces on a single folded row** (shown via the ◀ ▶ pager) means the same object is being invalidated by more than one code path in the same frame — each trace is a separate fix target.

 ### Requirements